Image: Merino ram judging at the Canterbury A&P Show. The breeders and handlers wear lab coats.

 Since then I have been increasingly interested in this research space and decided to keep exploring it through further academic study.

-My current PhD research project investigates the ways that farm animal sanctuaries can embody concrete attempts at “utopian” world-building.
-This involves reading fictional narratives on utopia, doing ethnographic research, and conducting experiments in visual storytelling and speculative design.
+My current PhD research project investigates the ways that farmed animal sanctuaries embody concrete attempts at world-building.
+This involves reading sanctuary memoirs, doing ethnographic research, and conducting experiments in speculative design and visual storytelling.

 Image: Asian Small-Clawed otters at Wellington Zoo.